Transgender personnel in the United States military: 2013–2014

-Palm Center panel

 On March 13, 2014, an advisory panel organized by the Palm Center, a research institute based at San Francisco State University, released a report that found no compelling medical reason for placing limitations on military service by transgender individuals.
 It said DoD rules that prevented enlistment or continued service by transgender individuals were based on outmoded and untenable ideas about their psychological and physical fitness, and it dismissed concerns about the costs of medical care.
 It said the DoD's policies could be changed by an executive order.
 The panel was headed by former Surgeon General Joycelyn Elders and Rear Adm.
 Alan Steinman, a former chief health and safety director for the Coast Guard.
 It concluded:

 At the time, service personnel were still being dismissed for being transgender despite their satisfactory job performance.
 The dismissal policy was based on outdated medical diagnoses which suggested gender nonconformity was a mental illness.
 In May 2014, Secretary of Defense Hagel said his department's policy with respect to transgender service should be reviewed "continually".
 Later in May, the ban on Medicare coverage for gender reassignment surgery, which had been in place since 1981, was lifted in response to a lawsuit filed in 2013 on behalf of Denee Mallon, a 74-year-old transgender Army veteran.
 With the end of the ban on openly gay service members, Air Force Secretary Deborah Lee James stated the ban on transgender personnel "is likely to come under review in the next year or so" in a December interview.

 Also in May 2014, the Williams Institute published a research brief estimating 15,500 transgender people were serving on active duty or in the Guard/Reserves, and an additional 134,300 transgender people were either veterans or retired from the Guard/Reserves.
 The brief was based on a six-month survey of over 6,000 transgender people in 2008–09 asking (in part) if they had ever served in the armed forces, or had been denied entry because they were transgender.